javinwittig/Nasa_Exoplanet/README.md

 # Project: NASA Exoplanet Classification

 ## Overview
-This repository contains the workflow and model implementation for classifying exoplanets using data from NASA.
+This repository contains the workflow and model implementation for classifying habitable exoplanets using data from NASA.

 ## Approach
 To build an effective classification model, the following steps were taken: